ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 names(legend_pal) <- c("All the time", "Often", "midhigh", "midlow", "Rarely", "Never" )
 ```

-Now for the actual plot code!
+Now we are ready to make our graph, the exciting part!

 ```r
 ggplot() +